scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Each control-plane certificate type uses the public key differently, and consequently also specifies the attributes of the `keyUsage` extension differently.
 For more information, see the following sections describing the control-plane and voting certificates: [](#cp-root-cert), [](#cp-ca-cert), [](#cp-as-cert), and [](#cp-voting-cert).

 If present, the `keyUsage` extension should be marked as "critical".
-That is, the `critical` Boolean attribute of this extension must be set to TRUE (the default is FALSE, see the code block displaying the generic format of SCION control-plane certificates in [](#general-cert-req)).
+That is, the `critical` Boolean attribute of this extension must be set to TRUE (the default is FALSE).

 **Note:** If a certificate extension is marked "critical", the public key in the certificate should only be used for the purpose set in the critical extension.